-- 1. The Central Authority of the Requested State may deny assistance if: - (a) the request relates to an offense under military law that would not be an offense under ordinary criminal law; - (b) the execution of the request would prejudice the security or similar essential interests of the Requested State; - (c) the request relates to an offense which is considered by the Requested State to be a political offense; or - (d) the request is not made in conformity with the Treaty.
+1. The Central Authority of the Requested State may deny assistance if:

+(a) the request relates to a political offense or an offense under military law that would not be an offense under ordinary criminal law;

+(b) the execution of the request would prejudice the security or similar essential interests of the Requested State;

+(c) the execution of the request would violate the Constitution of the Requested State or the obligations of the Requested State under any international multilateral treaty relating to human rights; or

+(d) the request is not made in conformity with the Treaty.

 2. Before denying assistance pursuant to this Article, the Central Authority of the Requested State shall consult with the Central Authority of the Requesting State to consider whether assistance can be given subject to such conditions as it deems necessary.
-If the Requesting State accepts assistance subject to these conditions, it shall comply with the conditions.
+Where Requesting State accepts assistance subject to these conditions, it shall comply with the conditions.

-3. If the Central Authority of the Requested State denies assistance pursuant to this Article, it shall inform the Central Authority of the Requesting State of the reasons for the denial.
+3. If the Central Authority of the Requested State denies assistance pursuant for the Authority of the Requesting State of the reasons for the denial.